Fousky/pixSortableBehaviorBundle/README.md

 Offers a sortable feature for your Symfony2 admin listing

+## Compatibility

+This fork is compatible with Symfony 6.4 and Twig 3.x.
+The original bundle has been updated to work with:
+- Symfony 6.4 (TreeBuilder API compatibility)
+- Twig 3.x (AbstractExtension and TwigFunction compatibility)

 ### SonataAdminBundle implementation

 The SonataAdminBundle provides a cookbook article here :